-I. It is the policy of Pennsylvania Health and Wellness[®] that lysis of epidural lesions, including percutaneous epidural adhesiolysis and endoscopic epidural adhesiolysis, with or without use of an indwelling epidural Racz catheter, is considered investigational.
-This treatment continues to be evaluated in clinical studies, however current medical literature does not support its efficacy.
+I. It is the policy of Pennsylvania Health and Wellness[®] that current medical literature does not support the efficacy of lysis of epidural lesions, including percutaneous epidural adhesiolysis and endoscopic epidural adhesiolysis, with or without use of an indwelling epidural Racz catheter.